 - Full shipping and delivery insurance world-wide – if anything arrives damaged or not matching the standards we agreed on, I will refund or replace without hesitation.
 This includes the only “zero air bubble” guarantee in the world!

-- ALL duties, taxes and other charges are included in my quoted costs.
+- Within the USA, ALL duties, taxes and other charges are included in my quoted costs.
 That means no surprise charges on delivery (a real danger in today’s ever fluctuating world of varying duties, taxes and tariffs).

 - The luxury of unlimited changes at each stage of production, at no charge